Khabibulix/Mono-Python/2023/BookWorm/README.md

 ![Sans titre](https://github.com/Khabibulix/Mono-Python/assets/80721211/41e6b096-c9de-48ce-85b4-0db5765f34e2)

 This is NOT the optimal solution, and NOT the most performant, but it's good enough for now.
 And working.

+Next step is to move on into a setup with input/output, an array is not an option anymore.
+I want a text file stocking all of my data.